Skip to content

 Backtracking isn't always the right choice.
 It's best when the problem has all three of these properties:

-1. You need all solutions (or need to verify one exists), not just a single optimal one — for a single optimal solution, dynamic programming or greedy is often better.
+1. You need all solutions (or need to verify one exists), not just a single optimal one.

-2. The solution is built incrementally — you make a series of choices, and each choice narrows the remaining options.
+2. The solution is built incrementally — you make a series of choices.

-3. Constraints can eliminate branches early — if there's no way to prune, you're just doing brute force with extra steps.
+3. Constraints can eliminate branches early — otherwise, you're just doing brute force.

 Classic backtracking problems: N-Queens, Sudoku, generating permutations/combinations/subsets, word search on a grid, graph coloring, and the rat-in-a-maze problem.